cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/projection.rst

 .. rubric:: Use Case

-The transform is used when you need to drop, rename, or change field types.
+The transform is used when you need to drop fields, change field types, or rename fields.

 For example, you may want to rename a field from 'timestamp' to 'ts' because you want to write to a database where 'timestamp' is a reserved keyword.
 Or you might want to